VowpalWabbit/vowpalwabbit.github.io/_reinforcement/contextual_bandits.md

 order: 1
 ---

-The vast majority of reinforcement learning systems use an interactive contextual bandits approach to learning problems because the approach enables people and organizations to learn and adapt continuously.
-For an overview of the method, including how to use Vowpal Wabbit in this setting, see the [contextual bandit reinforcement learning tutorial](../tutorials/contextual_bandits.html).
+The vast majority of real-world reinforcement learning systems use an interactive contextual bandits approach.
+This approach enables people and organizations to learn and adapt continuously.

+For an overview of a contextual bandit approach to reinforcement learning and how to use Vowpal Wabbit, see the [contextual bandit reinforcement learning tutorial](../tutorials/contextual_bandits.html).